tibabit/vim-templates/README.md

 - `FILEE` : Filename with extension `filename.ext -> filename.ext`
 - `FILEF` : Absolute path of the file `/path/to/directory/filename.ext`
 - `FILER` : Filepath relative to the current directory (pwd)`/relative/to/filename.ext`
+- `FILED` : Absolute path of the file's parent directory `/path/to/directory`

 #### License and Copyright